aliceblomberg/api-lab/README.md

 > Paper.js is an open source vector graphics scripting framework that runs on top of HTML5 Canvas.
 It is developed by Jürg Lehni & Joonathan Puckey, and distributed under the permissive MIT License.
 >> <cite><a href="http://paperjs.org/about/"> Paper.js About Page</a></cite>

+Bad naming practice in examples, making it difficult to work with and understand!

 ## Purpose/"Why the project is useful"?

 1. What is the project exploring?